SphaeroX/alphasense-opc-n3/README.md

 2. Establishes and verifies the SPI connection by reading the firmware version.
 3. Turns on the fan and laser, with appropriate delays.
 4. Reads the sensor's configuration, including particle bin boundaries.
-5. Sets a default sampling period of 1 second.
 - **Returns**: `true` if initialization was successful, `false` otherwise.

 #### `bool readData(OpcN3Data &data)`